Bruno Lauzi: Biography

+Lauzi's 1969 hit song Arrivano i cinesi (the Chinese are coming) used anti-Chinese racism to criticize Italians who drew political inspiration from the Maoist model, describing them as "getting all yellow," and singing that they would soon turn "small, fast, and mute" if they kept obsessing over their "special book" (Quotations by Chairman Mao Zedong).
+The album cover for Arriviano i cinesi featured a slant-eyed lemon wearing a Chinese scholar's cap.

-In the 1980s he started a political career with the Italian Liberal Party, but without huge success.
+In the 1980s, he started a political career with the Italian Liberal Party, but without huge success.

 Suffering from Parkinson disease, he died in Peschiera Borromeo at age 69 from liver cancer.

-He was a football supporter of Unione Calcio Sampdoria.
+He was a football supporter of U.C.
+Sampdoria.